The Retirement System

 Funding

 Each year, the Retirement System conducts an actuarial valuation of its assets and liabilities in order to assess the funded status of the System and to determine appropriate levels of City contributions to the Fund for the next Fiscal Year.
-Plan assets are valued using a 5-year smoothing of investment return greater than or less than the expected investment return, 7.40%, effective as of July 1, 2018.

 The actuarial funding methods used are:

-Methods | As of July 1, 2020 |
+Methods | As of July 1, 2023 |

 ---|---|